[ User Login ]

 The Spring 2018 season starts April 7th and runs for 6 weeks of games through May 12th.

-If you are a microsoccer player looking for a team fill out the form below:
+If you are a microsoccer player looking for a Spring 2018 team fill out the form below:

 After filling out this form you will automatically be placed on the free agent list.
-This list is passed around to all registered microsoccer teams.
-If anyone has space available then they are free to contact you and invite you to join their team.
-Filling out this form does not guarantee you a place on a team.
+Teams with roster space may contact you and invite you to join their team.
+Filling out this form DOES NOT guarantee you a place on a team.

 If you wish to check the staus of your practice field, then click this link